Understanding Black Horse Finance Claims: Who Can Claim and How It Works

 • Postal Mail: Should you wish to submit via more traditional means, materials can be mailed in though this avenue is most time-consuming.

-No matter the selected approach, the complainant will receive notice that intake was successful and the complaint is now in the process of evaluation.
+No matter the selected approach, the complainant will receive notice that the correspondence was successful and the complaint is now in the process of evaluation.

 What Happens After You Submit a Complaint to the Financial Ombudsman?